kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 # Relaying Connections

-When the client is acting as a transport-layer protocol relay (i.e., forwarding connections), it is the responsibility of the reverse tunnel protocol to indicate when the relayed connection has been established and also the identity of the client.
+When the client acts as a transport-layer protocol relay (i.e., forwarding TCP connections), it is crucial for the reverse tunnel protocol to both signal the establishment of the relayed connection and identify the client-side of the connection being relayed.

-## Indicating Stand-by for Incoming Connections

-When a client acting as a transport-layer protocol relay receives a request to establish a reverse tunnel, the client SHOULD intially send an informational HTTP response of status code 100 (Continue), to indicate that the client is willing to serve as a tunnel but that no connections are immediately available to be relayed.
+Upon receiving a request to establish a reverse tunnel, a client acting as a relay SHOULD initially send an informational HTTP response with the status code 100 (Continue).
+This indicates that the client may serve as a tunnel, but no connections are immediately available to be relayed.

-Once a connection to be relayed becomes available, the client sends a successful response (i.e., 101 Switching Protocols or 200 OK depending on the version of the HTTP protocol being used) to indicate that the client has started to act as a relay.
+Once a connection eligible for relay becomes available, the client sends a successful response (i.e., 101 Switching Protocols or 200 OK, depending on the HTTP protocol version in use) to indicate the commencement of its relay operations.

+This successful response SHOULD include the "Forwarded" header field
+{{!FORWARDED=RFC7239}} that identifies the client side of the connection being relayed.

-The client MAY send 100 responses more than once.
+The client MAY issue 100 (Continue) responses multiple times.

-If the client instantly matched a connection to be relayed to the tunnel establishment request, the client MAY omit the 100 response and send a successful response immediately.
+If the client instantly matches a connection to be relayed upon receiving a tunnel establishment request, the client MAY omit the 100 (Continue) response and directly send a successful response.

-## Forwarding Client Address

-When sending a successful HTTP response, clients MAY include the "Forwarded" header field {{!FORWARDED=RFC7239}} in the HTTP response to indicate the client identity of the relayed connection.
-For clients acting as a transport-layer relay, use of the "Forwarded" response header field is the only way to relay the identity.

-{{fig-tcp-relay}} shows an exchange of HTTP/1.1 messages to establish a reverse TCP relay, with the final response indicating the client-side address of the connection being relayed.
+{{fig-tcp-relay}} illustrates an exchange of HTTP/1.1 messages to establish a reverse TCP relay.

 ~~~
 GET /reverse-tcp-relay HTTP/1.1